How to Use Storytelling to Make a DIY Video Like a Marketing Pro

 Here’s the Bottom Line

 Behind every successful marketing video, storytelling has been strategically crafted and weaved into the fabric of the viewer experience.
 Although not always obvious or blatantly stated in the video’s dialogue, I find that most videos follow one of these two hooks I shared above.
 The first connects to peoples’ fears and frustrations, while the second example evokes excitement and imagination.
 Both are timeless emotions that can form a solid foundation for a compelling DIY video.
-As I’ll explain in part 3 of this series, there are dozens of different types of DIY video that small businesses can use to tell their stories so be sure to read that one when it comes out.
+As I explain in part 2 of this series, there are many different types of DIY video that small businesses can use to tell their stories so be sure to read that one too.
 Sure, you’ll have to decide for each video what style would be most appropriate (such as explainer video, how-to video, whiteboard animation, or perhaps a testimonial video), but before considering the style of video, I suggest you first consider your story and then craft a hook that will appeal to your viewers.